Untlsn/gatsby-template/README.md

 # Gatsby-template
-My own gastby template with Typescript and styled-components With some sugar
+My own gastby template with Typescript and styled-components with some sugar
 # Usage
 Simply copy code or use:
 ```shell